jordyvanvorselen/blog/content/posts/java-dataloaders/index.md

 ```
 *^ com.client.backend.graphql.dataloader.DataLoaderRegistryFactory*

 This registry is needed to register our future data loaders.
 Just a bit of patience, we will create the ReviewBatchLoader shortly :wink:.
-This is also the place
+This registry is also
-where you can configure global settings for all your data loaders.
+the place where you can configure global settings for all your data loaders.
 Like for example the maximum batch size.

 #### Creating a data loader